-Why Your Kid Will Definitely Get One
+Why Your Kid Will Definitely Get an Ear Infection

 Somewhere between 80 percent and 90 percent of kids get some sort of ear infection by the time they hit age 3, most of which occur between 6 and 18 months.
-This is because ear infections are a common side effect of colds and — as you’ve definitely noticed if your kid is more than zero days old — kids get colds.
+This is because ear infections are a common side-effect of colds and — as you’ve definitely noticed if your kid is more than zero days old — kids get colds.
 All.
 The.
 Damn.
 Time.
 There’s more to the why and the how of ear infections, but more relevant to you is the what — as in symptoms and treatments.

-How To Spot An Ear Infection
+How to Spot an Ear Infection

 Ear infections normally start in the nose, and so do symptoms like congestion and grosser-than-normal snot.
 Kids experiencing ear pain will often tug at the ears and the infections are usually accompanied by general fussiness, ear discharge, an outright fever, or some combination thereof.
 The fact that there’s often no direct visible sign of infection can be frustrating, but then again “ear discharge” is as nasty as it sounds, so … silver linings.

-Unless your kid is having dizziness, vision problems, or visible swelling and redness around the ear, don’t rush to the ER; the most experience an adult doctor likely has with baby ears is pulling quarters out from behind them.
+Unless your kid is having dizziness, vision problems, or visible swelling and redness around the ear, don’t rush to the ER; the most experience that an adult doctor likely has with baby ears is pulling quarters out from behind them.
 Honestly, you can usually wait until the next morning to take your kid to the pediatrician if you can’t make it when you first spot symptoms.
 Meantime, put a warm compress on the ear, give Junior some ibuprofen, and read them a tender bedtime story.